hexpm/hexpm/lib/hexpm_web/templates/policy/privacy.html.md

 ### Accounts

 To register you have to provide a username and an email address, and a password unless you sign up with GitHub; without them we can't create an account.
 You can add profile information, such as a full name and social media handles, if you want to.
-Passwords are stored hashed, using bcrypt.
 If you choose to sign in with GitHub we receive your GitHub account identity.

 Your profile is public: your username always, and your email address, which is shown by default and which you can hide in your dashboard.
 Your full name is shown only if you choose to show it.
 The public packages you own are also public.
 Your organization memberships and the private packages those organizations own aren't.
-Nothing else about your account, including your password, is made public.
+Nothing else about your account is made public.
 Non-public data is shared only with the providers on the [Subprocessors](/policies/subprocessors) page and in the cases described under "Vulnerability reports" and "Disclosure" below.

 We send transactional email, such as address verification and password resets, through the email provider on the [Subprocessors](/policies/subprocessors) page.